Powering Progress

 200+ jobs are anticipated to be generated during a construction period of up to two-years.

-The project will create important opportunities for growing economic activity for the Rosewood community, including opportunities for local suppliers and quality employment.
+The project will create important opportunities for growing economic activity for the Rosewood and Lower Mt Walker communities, including opportunities for local suppliers and quality employment.

 Timeline and Milestones